charlenetolentino/mattsnotes/401-main/reading401-08.md

 token - a security token  used toe authenticate systems bearer - the one asking for access to token (or rings) secret - a private key
-JSON Web Token - is a scrutred wat to move information between files as JSON objects
+JSON Web Token - is a scrubbed wat to move information between files as JSON objects

 Preview: